Aelrid/Fintech-Case-Study/README.md

 ##Competitors
 Some of the major competitors in this space are commsec pockets , spaceship voyager and Sharesies.
 All of thes apps promote passive investing among retail investors.
 The below table summaries the differecnceies in services and costs

-Company	 Minimum Investment 	 Services 	 Fees 	 Major  	 ETF 	 Shares 	 Managened Funds 	 Crypto currencies 	 Superannuation 	 Merchant Rewards
-Raiz	 Nil 	 Pre modelled ETF , they have also modelled crypto currencies in their emarld portfolio 	" $3.5/month for balances below $15000 and 0.275%pa for account balances above $15000.
-$4.50/month ofr custom portfolios below $20000 and 0.275%pa for account balances above $20000
-$2.00/week for Super accounts and 0.373% /year "		ü			ü	ü	ü Commsec Pocket	 Nil 	 Pre modelled ETF  	 0.20% of the investment amount and the ETF fee 		ü Spaceship Voyage	 Nil 	 Pre modelled share portfolio 	 No fee for the initial investment upto $5000 and than 0.10% p.a 				ü Sharesies	 Nil 	 Flexibile option to buy shares,etfs and managed funds 	 0.5% for investement upto $3000 and an addiontal 0.1% on investment above $3000 		ü	ü	ü
 ![image](https://user-images.githubusercontent.com/87921076/129822626-58fe8b0b-6045-4150-83d1-d7157705631e.png)

->>>>>>> 3dade3ccfa97ea8f55c0128b64dc5bde18ca77bc

 ## Competitors: